8UA/Latte/README.md

 # Latte Bot

-A little Discord bot powered by [aoi.js v6](https://aoi.js.org/), it intended to be self-hosted and ran on small servers.
+A little Discord bot powered by [aoi.js v6](https://aoi.js.org/), it is intended to be self-hosted and ran on small servers.
 As of now it only supports basic music commands, i'll eventually add more if i have enough motivation lol.

 ## Installation